hyes92121/Jujuby/README.md

     - Break condition of the algorithm can be customized.

 ### Running in Docker
-Before running the crawler in a container, we will need to build the container image first.
+*Note: Running the crawler using docker is to enable multiple simultaneous VPN connections on our host machine.
+Only do this if you require sending requests to Twitch from different network locations at once.*
-- **Build a prober container**
+- **Step 1: Build a prober container**
     - Under the project root, type `docker build -t nslab/prober:2.0 --build-arg NORDVPN_VERSION=3.7.4 -f Dockerfiles/Dockerfile.prober .`
     - Please ensure that the image name is correctly tagged as `nslab/prober:2.0`, as other scripts depend on this image to work properly.

-- **Using the Jujuby UI**
+- **Step 2: Build utility containers and Jujuby UI**
-    - Under the project root, type `docker-compose up`
+    - Under the project root, type `docker-compose up -d`.
     - This will start the UI server as well as the Mongo database.
     - By default, the UI is run on `140.112.42.160:22222`.
     - The username and password should be provided to you explicitly.
     - This will build and start three containers, `jujuby_controller_1`, `mongodb`, and `cache`.
 Note that `cache` is currently not used, but will be in future updates.

-- **Manually starting a prober container**
+- **Step 3: Manually starting a prober container (run the previous step first to create a docker network!)**
-    - Navigate to `Jujuby/Scripts` and run `sudo bash manual_run.sh SERVERID COUNTRY`
+    - Navigate to `Jujuby/Scripts` and run `sudo bash manual_run.sh SERVERID COUNTRY`.
     - `SERVERID` can be found using `curl --silent "https://api.nordvpn.com/v1/servers" | jq --raw-output '.[].hostname' | sort --version-sort`.
 Each line returned is in the format `SERVERID.nordvpn.com`, e.g., `us9263.nordvpn.com`.
     - `COUNTRY` is the country corresponding to the country code within the `SERVERID`
     - You should also have the `jujuby_controller_1` container also up and running.
 If not, then refer to the [Using the Jujuby UI](#using-the-jujuby-ui) section.
     - We will need to use the controller to signal the prober container to start probing.
-    - Type `docker exec -it jujuby_controller_1 bash`.
-If you see a new shell session, this means you are successfully using the controller container.
+Type `docker exec -it jujuby_controller_1 bash`.
+If you see a new shell session, this means you are successfully using the controller container shell.
     - Using the controller container shell, type `curl PROBER_NAME:3000/api/pool/start` where `PROBER_NAME` is the name of the prober container.
 Typically it is named using the format `probe-manual-SERVERID`, but you can run `docker ps -a` to make sure.
+    - To stop a prober container, use the controller container shell to send a request: `curl PROBER_NAME:3000/api/pool/stop` to stop the crawling process and ensure a graceful container shutdown.
+    - References as to what APIs the prober container has can be found in `Jujuby/Prober/app.js`.

+## Common Use Cases
+### Manually starting multiple prober containers
+### Using and importing utility modules
+### Accessing the database

+## FAQS
+- **How can I modify the prober container?**
+- **How is the probing conducted?**
+- **Twitch is returning 401 unauthorized errors when called**
+- **Can Docker resume to my shell after running a container?**
+- **Can Docker-compose resume to my shell after running a container?**
+- **How can I modify the database schema?**
+- **Where can I backup the database data?**